 - Have medium to low salt food and avoid heavy salty food as they are responsible for high blood pressure and water retention.

-- Eating watery foods like butter milk / lassi, watermelon, rice, muskmelon creates swelling in the body.
-So, better opt for foods which are drying in nature like corn, gram flour, chick pea etc.
+- Eating watery foods like buttermilk/lassi, watermelon, rice, muskmelon creates swelling in the body.
+So, better opt for foods that are drying in nature like corn, gram flour, chickpea, etc.

 - Foods such as brown rice, oats, and barley are the best foods one could have in this monsoon.

-- Consume drying oils like corn oil or light oil and avoid heavy oils like sesame oil, peanut oil and mustard oil as they fall in first place to invite infections.
+- Consume drying oils like corn oil or light oil and avoid heavy oils like sesame oil, peanut oil, and mustard oil as they fall in the first place to invite infections.

 - People who face skin allergies during rainy seasons must avoid spicy foods.
 Spicy foods raise body temperature and stimulate blood circulation and it leads to allergies and skin irritation.
-Other problems such as boils, change in skin color dullness, rashes, pyodera are also some skin damaging effects which arise in this season.
+Other problems such as boils, change in skin color dullness, rashes, pyoderma are also some skin-damaging effects that arise in this season.

-- Avoid too much of fish and meat this season and heavy curries and non- vegetarians should go for light meat preparations like stew and soups.
+- Avoid too much fish and meat this season and heavy curries and non-vegetarians should go for light meat preparations like stew and soups.

 - Vegetables like cauliflower, potatoes, cluster beans, ladies finger, kidney beans, pigeon pea, and sprouted grains must be avoided.

-- Eat steamed salads instead of raw vegetables as they contain active bacteria and virus that cause bacterial and viral infections.
+- Eat steamed salads instead of raw vegetables as they contain active bacteria and viruses that cause bacterial and viral infections.

 - Have fresh radish juice to fight cold and cough.
 To reduce mucous formations add pipli and rock salt to warm water.
 This reduces the natural monsoon ailments.

-- People who suffer with arthritis should drink warm water with tulsi and dalchini (cardamom) on an empty stomach in the morning.
+- People who suffer from arthritis should drink warm water with tulsi and dalchini (cardamom) on an empty stomach in the morning.
 Doing this improves bowel syndromes and also decreases pains in joints.